SCGScouts/SCGScouts.github.io/return.md

 ## Activities

 We'll be starting off simple, and all going for hikes this week.
-You should all have been invited to the relevant OSM events for it.
+You should all have been invited to the relevant OSM events for it, starting and finishing at the scout hut at the usual times.
 The programme going forwards should be out early next week.

+## Volunteering/Parent rota
+We are still likely to need help from parents most weeks (we're covered for this first week, but if anybody wants to join us for a walk, you're more than welcome).
+As you may already have noticed, we are also looking for some more assistant leaders, which is really very fun, doesn't need any particular skills, and is very flexible, so let us know if you're interested in that.

 ## Other Stuff